-There's always a bunch of paperwork to fill out when you start a new job.
+Starting a new job inevitably leads to plenty of paperwork.
 One form you don't want to neglect is your W-4.
-This form tells your employer how much tax you want withheld from your paycheck.
-If you don't make enough money to create a tax obligation, you can claim exempt, and your employer won't withhold any taxes.
+This tax withholding form lets your employer know how much tax you want withheld from your paycheck.
+If you don't make enough money to create a tax obligation, you can file exempt on taxes whe you fill out the form, and your employer won't withhold any taxes.

 The Internal Revenue Service does not state a specific amount of money you can earn and still claim exempt from withholding when you fill out your W-4.
-The only two factors that determine whether you are eligible to claim exempt is your tax liability from last year and the current year.
+The only two factors that determine whether you are eligible to claim exempt is your tax liability from last year, meaning how much total tax you were required to pay if any, as well as your tax liability from the current year.
 If you did not have a tax liability last year and don't expect to have a tax liability this year, you can claim exempt.

-If you can be claimed as a dependent on another person's tax return, things get a bit more specific.
-You can't claim exempt if you have more than $300 in unearned income and your total income for the year is more than $950.
+If you can be claimed as a dependent on another person's tax return, the numbers get a bit more specific.
+As of 2017, you can't claim exempt if you have more than $350 in unearned income and your total income for the year is more than $1,050.
 Unearned income includes everything from interest on your savings account to stock dividends.
-Just to be clear, you are never considered your spouse's dependent for federal income-tax purposes.
+If someone such as a parent or friend supports you, you can be concerned a dependent, but you are never considered your spouse's dependent for federal income-tax purposes.

 You do not automatically qualify for exemption from tax withholding just because you are a student or only work part time.
-The IRS recommends using its tax withholding calculator, available on the IRS.gov website, to determine whether you can expect to have a tax liability and how much you should have withheld to make sure you don't have to pay at the end of the year.
+The IRS recommends using its tax withholding calculator, available on the IRS website, to determine whether you can expect to have a tax liability and how much you should have withheld to make sure you don't have to pay at the end of the year.
 Claiming exempt on your W-4 is only good for one tax year.
-If you expect to be exempt from withholding the next year, you'll need to file a new W-4 by February 15.
+If you expect to claim the exemption from withholding the next year, you'll need to file a new W-4 by February 15.